chrt-io/blog/_drafts/going-retro.md

     }

 I use a `position` variable to choose if the annotation should be shown at the top or at the bottom of the data point, and then I'll change the CSS properties of the ◉ based on the class name assigned.

+And what about the dashed lines highlighting the peaks or the milestones?
+With chrt, it's equally easy: